llqsee/SynAccess/docs/docs/features/privacy-testing.md

 ## Test Execution

 ### Automatic Execution
-Privacy tests run automatically as part of the validation process when:
-- Both real and synthetic datasets are provided
+Privacy tests run automatically as part of the validation process when both real and synthetic datasets are provided.
-- Required privacy libraries are installed

 ### Manual Execution
 - Not exposed via standalone endpoints.
 Privacy results are produced within the main validation workflow.